Cadotte/MTScripts/README.md

 # MTScripts

 Series of Shell scripts for Machine Translation, to serve as examples for MT projects.
-These scripts are derived from scripts I used during for my masters thesis (M. Sc. in Computer Science).
+These scripts are derived from scripts I used during for my masters thesis (M.Sc. in Computer Science).

 Note: In all these examples, "src" is the source language and "tgt" is the target language, to be replaced for example with the actual ISO codes for the chosen languages.